GitHub-Sofyan/academic-personal-1/content/home/experience.md

 +++
 # Experience widget.
-widget = "experience"  # Do not modify this line! active = true  # Activate this widget? true/false
+widget = "experience"  # Do not modify this line! active = false  # Activate this widget? true/false

 title = "Experience"
-subtitle = ""
+subtitle = "My journey thus far...."

 # Order that this section will appear in.
 weight = 8